Setasign/php-stub-generator/README.md

 vendor/bin/php-stub-generator generate vendor/setasign/setapdf-core/library setapdf-core-stub.php
 ```

-## TODO
+## Drawbacks / TODOs
-- Traits are not supported yet
+- Traits are not supported yet and probably won't be because of bugs like [this](https://bugs.php.net/bug.php?id=69180).
+  The actual reflection api doesn't give enough information to rebuild the conflict resolution block.
+  Additionally the "declaring class" of imported trait methods is the importing class and not like expected the trait.
+- Calculated constants or constants that use other constants like \_\_DIR\_\_ will be filled with the values of the
+  runtime environment.
+- At the moment we only support public constants due to [goaop/parser-reflection](https://github.com/goaop/parser-reflection).